-Course grades are determined by four factors: your diagnostic test score, your scores on the exams, your demonstrated skill at using statistical analysis in a final project, and your scores on the homework assignments.
+Course grades are determined by four factors: your diagnostic test result, your scores on the exams, your demonstrated skill at using statistical analysis in a final project, and your scores on the homework assignments.
 The exams have a 45% weight, the project has a 30% weight, homework gets 15%, and the diagnostic test is 10%.
+Homework assignments and diagnostic test are graded as check, check-plus or - minus, or fail.
 There is no BS factor of effort or any other unobservable will-o-wisps - the weightings sum to 100.
 Your grade is determined entirely on observed performance.